Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 --how much of the total specialty drug spend can be attributed to biosimilars?

---are our high cost tier patients switching members to biosimilars from originators?
+--are our high cost members being progressively switched to biosimilars from originator biologics?

 ## DATA STRUCTURE ##